 In lieu of money or facilitating a surrender: The case so far against decorated J&K cop

-New Delhi, Jan 13: Davinder Singh, the decorated police officer arrested in a terrorist case has claimed that he was ferrying the Hizbul Mujahideen terrorists to facilitate their surrender.
+New Delhi, Jan 13: Davinder Singh, the decorated police officer arrested in a terrorism case has claimed that he was ferrying the Hizbul Mujahideen terrorists to facilitate their surrender.

 Officials investigating him say that he had made this made claim during interrogation, but we are investigating the same further.

-However sources tell OneIndia that Singh was helping the terrorists cross the Banihal tunnel in lieu of monty.
+However, sources tell OneIndia that Singh was helping the terrorists cross the Banihal tunnel in lieu of money.
 The source also said that an amount of over Rs 10 lakh was agreed upon.
-Singh however denied the charge during interrogation.
-The source however added that Singh was not being truthful and he had no authorisation to organise a surrender.
+Singh, however, denied the charge during interrogation.
+The source, however, added that Singh was not being truthful and he had no authorisation to organise a surrender.

 The Afzal Guru link to the decorated cop arrested by J&K police

 Meanwhile, he would be questioned for his alleged links with Afzal Guru.
-Inspector General of Police, Kashmir range, Vijay Kumar while confirming the arrest of Davinder Singh said that the officer would be treated like any other terrorist.
+Inspector-General of Police, Kashmir range, Vijay Kumar while confirming the arrest of Davinder Singh said that the officer would be treated like any other terrorist.

 He would be questioned for his links with Afzal Guru, Kumar said.
 He also said that another person, a lawyer by profession had also bee caught.
-Singh on the other hand is a decorated police officer who had served in the Special Operations Group and had earned a President's medal.
+Singh, on the other hand, is a decorated police officer who had served in the Special Operations Group and had earned a President's medal.

 In the year 2004, Afzal Guru, who was lodged in the Tihar jail had written a letter to his lawyer.
-In the letter he had said that Singh then posted with the J&K Police's Special Operations Group had asked him take Mohammad, a Pakistani national identified as one of those who carried out the Parliament attack to Delhi, rent a flat and purchase a car for him.
+In the letter he had said that Singh then posted with the J&K Police's Special Operations Group had asked him to take Mohammad, a Pakistani national identified as one of those who carried out the Parliament attack to Delhi, rent a flat and purchase a car for him.

 Afzal had also named another officer Shanty Singh, who along with Singh allegedly tortured him at the STF camp.
 He further mentioned that the name of Altaf Hussain the brother in law of SSP Ashaq Hussain, who first brokered his release with Davinder Singh and took him to the DySP.